The Young Ones (TV series): Premise

-The programme focuses on the lives of four undergraduate students who share a house in squalid condition (with the fictitious address of #15 Credibility Street), while attending their studies at the fictional Scumbag College, London—aggressive punker and medical student Vyvyan Basterd; conceited wannabe anarchist and sociology student Rick; oppressed, paranoid hippie, and peace studies student Neil Wheedon Watkins Pye; and suave, charming, would-be underground mob boss Mike "The Cool Person" Thecoolperson (revealed in the official guide to be his actual surname).
-In addition to the students, the episodes also feature appearances from the Balowski family, the head of whom acts as the group's landlord, who also appeared in the role of occasional independent characters such as a Mussolini-lookalike Police Chief.
+The programme focuses on the lives of four undergraduate students who share a house in squalid condition (with the fictitious address of 15 Credibility Street), while attending their studies at the fictional Scumbag College, London.

 The content of the episodes could be classified as a comedy of manners, because of its take on British culture, political climate and social backgrounds during the 1980s.
-A particular example of this is the second series' use of "flash frames" in each episode, to mock the public's fear of subliminal messages in television and music.
+A particular example of this is the second series' use of "flash frames", in each episode, to mock the public's fear of subliminal messages in television and music.
 The Young Ones was more notable for its use of violent slapstick, which Edmondson and Mayall had been using in their double-act routines, the use of surreal elements such as puppets playing the role of talking animals or objects (in a similar manner to The Goodies), use of lengthy cutaways with no relation to the episode's plot, and frequent breaches of the fourth wall for comedic efforts, either to break a punchline to a joke or make a plot point obvious; in several occasions, Sayle used this element to break from his character and address the audience in his real-life Liverpudlian accent.

 Rik Mayall once jokingly said that the household was effectively a nuclear family, with Mike as the father, Neil as the mother, Vyvyan as the rebellious son, and Rick (with a pig-tail) as the daughter.